-- 3. Install your antenna according to the manufacturer's instructions. - 4.
-If necessary, consult the FCC guidelines for antenna separation.
-See Antenna Selection and Installation on page 63 for more details.
-(In summary, the FCC recommends that antennas up to 3 dB be installed a minimum of 3 feet from any occupied location; antennas over 3 dB should be installed at least 6 feet away.) - Connect the PL-259 connector from the antenna lead-in wires to the SO238 connector labeled ANTENNA on the back of your radio. - 6.
-6. Plug the power cable into the power cable pigtail on the back of your radio.
+- 1. Install your antenna according to the manufacturer's instructions. - 2.
+Be sure there is enough distance between the antenna and any occupied areas. - The FCC recommends that antennas up to 3 dB be installed a minimum of 3 feet from any occupied location; antennas over 3 dB should be installed at least 6 feet away.
+If necessary, consult the FCC guidelines for antenna separation. - 3.
+Connect the PL-259 connector from the antenna lead-in wires to the SO238 connector labeled ANT on the back of your radio.